hydazz/k8s-homelab/README.md

 # Accessing services ( ingress-nginx, cert-manager )
 Apps are currently exposed by ingress-nginx and have SSL certificates provided by cert-manager.
-A wildcard certificate is issued for my domain `*.stefangenov.site` and when the secret is created it is replicated in all namespace as `ingress` to be consumed by the ingress resources.
+A wildcard certificate is issued for my domain `*.k3s.hyde.services` and when the secret is created it is replicated in all namespace as `ingress` to be consumed by the ingress resources.
 This replication is needed because `Let's encrypt` rate limits certificate requests.